zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_04_en-US_AETHERION_DOCTRINE.md

 ### 1.1 Category Error Correction

 The most common misunderstanding of the Aetherion system is categorical.
-Observers assume it is a vehicle—a machine to be operated, controlled, piloted in the conventional sense.
+Observers assume it is a vehicle, a machine to be operated, controlled, piloted in the conventional sense.

 **This is incorrect.**